 SOX Whistleblower Protection

-The Sarbanes-Oxley Act protects employees of publicly traded companies who report securities violations to a federal agency, to law enforcement, to Congress, or internally, such as to a supervisor, to an internal hotline, or as part of an internal investigation.
+The Sarbanes-Oxley Act, passed in 2002, protects employees of publicly traded companies who report securities violations to a federal agency, to law enforcement, to Congress, or internally, such as to a supervisor, to an internal hotline, or as part of an internal investigation.

 An employee who is terminated for whistleblowing is entitled to reinstatement and back pay, which includes all the income they would have earned during the period where they were laid off.
 Whistleblowers who are retaliated against are also entitled to special damages, such as for emotional distress and loss of professional reputation, and attorney’s fees.